 Richard Seager Fellowship

-Named for the American Archaeologist Richard Seager, generous donations since 2009 have enabled us to offer a yearly fellowship in the amount of $4,000.
+Named for the American archaeologist Richard Seager, generous donations since 2009 have enabled us to offer a yearly fellowship in the amount of $3,000.
 The fellowship is intended for scholars in the field of the Aegean Bronze Age/Early Iron Age who are working to complete their doctoral dissertations.
-Since its founding, seven of the 11 recipients have completed their dissertations, and we expect the remaining three to finish in the next few years.
+Since its founding, seven of the 13 recipients have completed their dissertations, and we expect the remaining six to finish in the next few years.
 For more information and the application, click here.

 Charles Sturge, University of Cincinnati.
 Dissertation title: From Pots to People: Commensal Behaviors of the Early LBA in Comparative Perspective.